maikelroennau/credit_card_scoring/README.md

 ## Running requests

-Once the setup is finished, the tests are passing and the server is running after executing the command `python server_run.py`, the server is now able to attend requests.
+Once the setup is finished, the tests are passing and the server is running after executing the command `python server_run.py`, the server is able to attend requests.

 Example of `POST` request using `requests` library.
 Sending a prediction request:
 ```python